Contact Us

 Why CPAs choose Spouse Level Premium Term?

-• Endorsed by the AICPA, it’s coverage you can rely on.
+• Endorsed by the AICPA, with coverage you can rely on.

-• Annual Cash Refunds may help lower your cost of insurance.
+• Annual Cash Refunds that may help to further lower your cost of insurance.

-• 10 and 20-year term options to meet your changing life.
+• 10- and 20-year term options to meet your stage in life.

-• Coverage stays with you, as long as you remain a member.
+• Coverage you can keep as long as you remain a member, even if you change jobs or retire.

 • Spouse LPT can be stacked to supplement Spouse Life coverage.